chipjarred/Async/README.md

 `foo` will run concurrently, and if it eventually returns a value, the closure passed to `.onSuccess` will be called with that value.
 If on the other hand, `foo` throws, the closure passed to `.onFailure` is called with the error.

 Notice how the `Future` doesn't explicitly appear in the above code, but it's there.
-It's what `async` returns, in this case, `Future<Int>`, and it's that `Future`'s `onSuccess` method that we're calling to specify the success handler.  `.onSuccess` returns the same `Future`, which allows us to chain a `.onFailure` method call to schedule our failure handler.
+It's what `async` returns, in this case, `Future<Int>`, and it's that `Future`'s `.onSuccess` method that we're calling to specify the success handler.  `.onSuccess` returns the same `Future`, which allows us to chain a `.onFailure` method call to schedule our failure handler.
 It is equivalent to:

     let future = async { return try foo() }